DataWeightsAndCombination

 ⇒ Option 1 is easiest to implement for Case 2B (Data observed in Cycle 2 manually calibrated in 4.2.2 or 4.3.1 with calwt=False for amplitude/flux gain table).

 • All data imported in 4.2.2 (or later) will automatically adjust the weights by 2ΔνchΔtij.
 The Tsys application should also already be correct in your scripts.
-To correct for antenna size and weight by the gains you must change calwt=True for the amplitude table applycal.
+To correct for antenna size and weight by the gains you must change calwt=True for the amplitude table in applycal.

 • Where do I make the calwt change?